 Drawing Narrative Geographies Beyond the Frame

 This book proposes a novel creative research practice in geography based on comics.
-It presents a transdisciplinary approach that uses a set of qualitative, visual methods, and extends from within the geohumanities to across the literary spatial studies, comics, urban, mobility studies and beyond.
+It presents a transdisciplinary approach that uses a set of qualitative visual methods and extends from within the geohumanities across literary spatial studies, comics, urban studies, mobility studies, and beyond.

 Through a practice-based approach and the internal perspective of a geographer-cartoonist, the book provides examples of how geoGraphic fieldwork is conducted and offers analysis of the processes of ideation, composition, and dissemination of geoGraphic narratives.

 1. Introduction: Enacting Comic Book Geographies Part 1: Assembling Comics for Creative Interventions in Urban Space 2.
 Comics as Assemblages: Building Urban Stories in the Public Sphere 3.
 Doing Urban Comics: Ethnographic Strolling Across ‘Peripheral’ Neighbourhoods Part 2: Moving Comics from Representation to Practice 4.
 Graphic Mobilities: Mobile Practices, Bodies, and Landscapes of Movement in Comics 5.
 Doing Comics on the Move: An Autoethnographic Account of Geographic Fieldwork

 Giada Peterle is a cultural geographer, lecturer in literary geography at the University of Padua, Italy, and cartoonist.
 She works on ‘narrative geographies’, experimenting with mobile methods, creative mapping, and art-based practices.
 Her work on literary geographies, comic book cartographies, graphic geography, and carto-fiction is published in international journals like Social & Cultural Geography and Cultural Geographies.